 Because GDD is all about improving your web design continuously, the next logical question is: how does one measure results to make your GDD better?

-One thing that we must highlight is the fact that GDD uses actual feedback from customers as well as industry/marketing data to assist companies when making design decisions.
+One thing that we must highlight is the fact that GDD uses actual feedback from customers as well as marketing data to assist companies when making design decisions.

 But how do you know where people are clicking on your website?

-Luckily, there exist many heat mapping software such as Hotjar.
-Marketers use such software to track the activities of the users on their websites.
-You could easily tell where much of the activities are taking place and use the information in your content strategy.
+Luckily, there's plenty of heat mapping software, such as Hotjar.
+Marketers use this software to track user activity on their websites.
+You can analyse where activities are taking place, and use the information in your content strategy.

-The key is to track your website usage such as demographics, geo-locations, bounce rates, conversion rates and so on and use the data make necessary improvements on the website.
+Track your website usage stats such as demographics, geo-location, bounce rates, conversion rates and use the data to make the necessary improvements on your website.

 Steps That Make Up Growth-Driven Design

-Here are the two major steps that you are going to follow while performing GDD:
+Here are the two major steps that you're going to follow using GDD:

 Phase 1: Strategy and Testing

-- What you want your target audience to do.
+- What you want your buyer personas to do.

-It is important to put yourself in your customer's shoes.
+Putting yourself in your customer's shoes is essential.
 If you were a customer coming to your website, what would you appreciate most about the site?
 What would frustrate you the most?
-What questions are you seeking answers?
+What questions are you seeking answers to?
 Brainstorming on some of these topics while designing your website will put you on the right track.

-Once you have done that, the next thing is to look at the raw data and see what people are currently doing on your website.
-What actions are they currently completing and where in your website are they spending the most time.
-The objective is to see to it that your website fits the needs of your customers.
+Once you've done that, the next thing is to look at the data and see what people are doing on your website.
+What actions are they completing and where on your website are they spending the most time.
+The objective is to ensure your website fits your customers' needs.

-Now that you have understood your customers.
-The next thing is to improve on the shortcomings of your website.
-Think of all the things that you would like to improve on your website.
+Now that you've understood your customers, you need to improve the shortcomings of your website.
+Think of the things that you'd like to improve.

-As a rule of thumb, concentrate on improving the things that have the most impact.
+Concentrate on improving the things that have the most impact.
 Follow the 80:20 rule (of the Pareto principle) which states that only 20% of your action could result in 80% improvement.
 Don't be anxious about implementing a lot of things at once or too quickly.
-You should take one thing at a time so that you will be able to know what works and what doesn't.
+Take one thing at a time so you'll know what works and what doesn't.

 Next is testing.
-This is the most important part of GDD because it helps you to recognise what is working and what is not.
+This is the most critical part of GDD because it helps you to recognise what's working and what's not.
 The following are checklist items you need to bear in mind while testing your website:

-- Usefulness of the content of the website.
-Sometimes, not everything in the website is useful.
-Identify the most useful content and take advantage of it.
-Likewise, purge out what is not useful.
+- How useful is the content of the website?
+Sometimes, not everything on the website is useful.
+Identify the most helpful content and take advantage of it.
+Likewise, purge out what's not useful.

 - Ease of use.
 Customers will always prefer sites that are easy to use.
-Remember, when the customer is unhappy because your website is not user-friendly, the chances are that you will not see that customer again—no repeat customers.
+Remember, when the customer is unhappy because your website is not user-friendly, chances are you won't see that customer again.

 - Conversion optimisation.
 Your conversion rate optimisation goals shouldn't come at the expense of the user experience.
-Eliminate all possible points of friction between the users and the intended conversions.
+Eliminate all possible points of friction between users and conversions.

 - Personalisation.
-Ensure that each visitor feels they are in the right place and at the right time.
+Ensure that each visitor feels they're in the right place at the right time.

-As you try to grow your audience, please don't ignore the aforementioned values.
-These values should be at the centre of any GDD.
+As you try to grow your audience, please don't ignore the values mentioned above.
+These values should be at the centre of any GDD project.

 Phase 2: Iterative Improvement

-Once you have identified the specific areas of improvement, simply go ahead and make the changes.
+Once you have identified the specific areas of improvement, go ahead and make the changes.